greenboxal/doggohub/doc/user/project/repository/web_editor.md

 ## Create a new branch

-There are multiple ways to create a branch from GitLab's web interface.
+There are multiple ways to create a branch from DoggoHub's web interface.

 ### Create a new branch from an issue

-> [Introduced][ce-2808] in GitLab 8.6.
+> [Introduced][ce-2808] in DoggoHub 8.6.

 In case your development workflow dictates to have an issue for every merge request, you can quickly create a branch right on the issue page which will be